Here's Our Rant About Vermilion Energy Inc. (VET)

 VET’s Market Performance

-After a stumble in the market that brought VET to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.98% of loss for the given period.
+After a stumble in the market that brought VET to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 4.51% of gains for the given period.

 Stock Fundamentals for VET